sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ##  [9] 3.000000 3.162278
 ```

 Similarly, string functions can be applied to vectors containing character values.
-For instance, the code below uses `str_length` to obtain a vector of numeric values representing the lenghts of the city names included in the vector of character values `east_midlands_cities`.
+For instance, the code below uses `str_length` to obtain a vector of numeric values representing the lengths of the city names included in the vector of character values `east_midlands_cities`.

 ```r